tillmzw/cos/content/posts/32-van-richten.md

 The party decides to return to Vallaki and topple the Strahd-friendly Lady Wachter.

-They meet up with the old Burgomaster and convince him that a well place speech wil help him return to power.
+They meet up with the old Burgomaster and convince him that a well place speech will help him return to power.

 To gather information they sneakt into Lady Wachters cellar.